What is Smart Triage?

 - Dr. Abner Tagoola – Head of Department Paediatrics, Jinja Regional Referral Hospital

-- Dr. Sam Orach – Executive Secretary, Ugandan Catholic medical Bureau
+- Dr. Sam Orach – Executive Secretary, Uganda Catholic Medical Bureau

-- Dr. Ronald Kasyaba – Assistant Executive Secretary, Ugandan Catholic Medical Bureau
+- Dr. Ronald Kasyaba – Assistant Executive Secretary, Uganda Catholic Medical Bureau

-- Dr. Yash Pillay – Postdoctoral Research Fellow, UBC, Department of Anesthesiology, Pharmacology and Therapeutics; Project Coordinator, Centre for International Child Health
+- Dr. Yashodani Pillay – Postdoctoral Research Fellow, UBC, Department of Anesthesiology, Pharmacology and Therapeutics; Project Coordinator, IGH

-- Dr. Mark Ansermino – Director, Centre for International Child Health at BC Children’s; Co-Director, Digital Health Innovation Lab at BC Children’s; Professor, UBC Department of Anesthesia, Pharmacology and Therapeutics
+- Dr. Mark Ansermino – Executive Medical Director, Global Health; Co-Director, Digital Health Innovation Lab at BC Children’s; Professor, UBC Department of Anesthesia, Pharmacology and Therapeutics

-- Dr. Niranjan Kissoon – Vice-President of Medical Affairs and Investigator, BC Children's; Professor, UBC Departments of Pediatrics and Surgery (Emergency Medicine)
+- Dr. Niranjan Kissoon – Professor, UBC Departments of Pediatrics and Surgery (Emergency Medicine)

-- Dr. Matthew O. Wiens – Investigator, Centre for International Child Health; Assistant Professor, UBC Department of Anesthesia, Pharmacology and Therapeutics
+- Dr. Matthew O. Wiens – Investigator, IGH; Assistant Professor, UBC Department of Anesthesia, Pharmacology and Therapeutics

 - Dr. Guy Dumont – Investigator, BC Children’s Hospital; Co-Director, Digital Health Innovation Lab at BC Children’s; Professor, UBC Department of Electrical and Computer Engineering